MayCXC/osa-mcp/README.md

 # osa-mcp

-> Give your AI access to every scriptable app on your Mac.
+#### Give your AI access to every scriptable app on your Mac.

-osa-mcp is an MCP server that automatically discovers all scriptable macOS apps (Mail, Calendar, Finder, Music, Notes, Safari, and more) and generates tools for them.
+osa-mcp is an MCP server that automatically discovers all scriptable macOS apps (Mail, Calendar, Finder, Music, Notes, Safari, &c.) and generates tools for them.
 No configuration, no hardcoded app list.
 Just connect and go.

 ## Setup